 }

-If a capability is pending or inactive, check requirements on the customer object to find what needs to be resolved.
-See the Requirements page for the resolution reference.
+If a capability is pending, inspect the customer’s requirements map to see what is outstanding.
+See the Requirements page for the full resolution reference.